Substra/substra-backend/UPGRADE.md

 diff scheduled_tasks_tmp_rabbitmq.txt scheduled_tasks_redis.txt
 ```

-Set `connect-backend` `worker` Replicaset to the number you set in your deployement.
+Set `connect-backend` `worker` Replicaset to the number you set in your deployment.

 # Migration steps for Merge Metric and Algo view from substra-backend 0.11.0 to upper version